-Leonard Schuette’s research concentrates on the politicisation of the European Union, European Union institutions, international relations theories, and German politics.
-He has published an article in the Cambridge Review of International Affairs and book reviews in International Affairs and the Journal of Common Market Studies.
+Leonard Schuette’s research concentrates on the survival of international organizations, particularly political and security IOs.
+He has also a keen research interest in the European Union.
+He has published articles in the Journal of Common Market Studies, International Affairs, the British Journal of Politics and International Relations, Cambridge Review of International Affairs and Journal of Contemporary European Research.
 He has also published policy briefs as well as commentaries for the CER and several media outlets.

 Giuseppe Zaccaria is a postdoctoral researcher at the University Glasgow and remains associated with this project.
 She was doctoral researcher from 2019 to 2023.
 He graduated (cum laude) from the Research Master’s programme in Political Science and Public Administration at the University of Leiden.
 Previously, he completed his Bachelor of Arts (summa cum laude) in International Relations at the Dogu Akdeniz University in Cyprus.